timextreasures/dwolla-Win8-phone/README.md

 ```

 ###Events associated with UcSendMoney.
 There are two event associated with UcSendMoney:

--SendMoneyComplete: The user successfully sent money to the merchant via Dwolla.
+- SendMoneyComplete: The user successfully sent money to the merchant via Dwolla.
 The user control returns the transaction id, which could then be used to get details about that transaction.

 ```
 	private void SendMoneyComplete(object sender, string e)